Xusamolas/lots-raid-information/spirit-vale/vale-guardian/composition.md

 - As much of the ranged players together in a party
 - The 2 Heralds divided between the parties
 - The 2 Berserkers (power) divided between the parties
-- The Chronomancer should *not* be in the same party as most of the ranged player
+- The Chronomancer should *not* be in the same party as most of the ranged players

 ## Change history
 23 January, 2016 *(Archomeda)*: